Causally Fair Node Classification on Non-IID Graph Data: Experiments

 \subsection{Datasets}

-Semi-synthetic and real-world datasets are used in the experiments.
-In the semi-synthetic datasets, we leverage the Credit Dataset~\citep{misc_default_of_credit_card_clients_350} and create a network structure and causal models that allow us to fully control the data generation process using the Network Structural Causal Model.
-Two semi-synthetic datasets, D1 and D2, are generated for evaluation.
-Based on that, we can obtain the ground-truth interventional distributions from arbitrary interventions on the sensitive attribute facilitated by the Network Structural Causal Model.
+In our experiments, we use both semi-synthetic datasets, which allow full control over the data-generation process, and real-world datasets, which evaluate external generalizability.
+Semi-synthetic data are commonly used in causal inference and fair machine learning because ground-truth quantities, such as causal effects and bias, cannot be directly observed in real-world settings.
+To create semi-synthetic datasets, we adapt the Credit Dataset~\citep{misc_default_of_credit_card_clients_350} by introducing network structures and causal relationships using the Network Structural Causal Model.
+This approach allows us to precisely control data generation and accurately derive ground-truth interventional distributions for arbitrary interventions on the sensitive attribute.
+Specifically, we generate two semi-synthetic datasets, denoted as D1 and D2, for evaluation purposes.
+The synthetic data generation process, which follows the Network Structural Causal Model, is fully described in the appendix.
 We also conduct experiments on widely used real-world datasets, namely Credit Defaulter \citep{misc_default_of_credit_card_clients_350} and German \citep{german_credit_data}.
-Since the underlying mechanisms for the real-world dataset are unknown, we simply evaluate the proposed framework that estimates the non-IID causal interventions and compare it with the baselines, including IID causal fair learning methods.
+For real-world datasets (Credit and German), we provide detailed preprocessing steps and train/validation/test splits in the supplementary code repository.
+Since the underlying mechanisms of the real-world datasets are unknown, we evaluate our framework's ability to estimate non-IID causal interventions and compare it against baseline methods, including IID-based causal fairness approaches.
 We use the learned MPVA model to measure the interventional quantities and evaluate the performance in terms of non-IID causal fairness.
-The details of the datasets are described in the technical appendix of Supplementary Material.
+The detailed statistics of these datasets are included in the appendix, including the number of nodes, the number of edges, and the feature dimension.